Constitutionalists in the Mexican Revolution: Constitution of 1917

 Carranza's most important action as a Constitutionalist leader came in 1917, when the Constitution of 1917 was published.
 It was the culmination of most of the Revolution's goals, and perhaps the most important document in modern Mexican history.
 The signing of this document also began the reign of the Constitutionalists.
 Although Carranza was not in power long enough to enact many changes, his successors would strengthen the Constitutionalist movement in the 1920s.
 Zapata and Villa were assassinated, along with any other caudillo that threatened the power of the Constitutionalists and thereby solidifying their position.
-Later on, they would fight off the Cristeros, who were pro-Catholic Church rebels in the northern regions.
+Later on, they would fight against the Cristeros, who were pro-Catholic Church rebels in the northern regions.
 But perhaps the most important move the Constitutionalists enacted was the establishment of a one-party system.
 This single party (the PRI) would dominant Mexican politics until the later years of the 20th century.